 ESOMPs installed on Maritime and Land platforms

 ESOMPs installed on maritime or land platforms do not differ substantially from typical uncoordinated stationary FSS stations.
 It should be noticed that Recommendation ITU-R SF.1707 already provides methods and means to facilitate the implementation of large numbers of Earth stations operating in the fixed-satellite service (FSS) in areas where terrestrial services are also deployed.
-This Recommendation could therefore be considered a basis for coordination procedures between neighbouring administrations implementing different allocations in this band.In the case of ESOMPs on maritime [and aeronautical] platforms, a process based on mutual recognition of licences and free circulation may be considered.
+This Recommendation could therefore be considered a basis for coordination procedures between neighbouring administrations implementing different allocations in this band.

 Section 8 of this document provides an overview of a possible approach for resolving cross-border coordination requirements.